Entry requirements

 Whether you wish to progress in your studies or enter the world of work, North East Scotland College has excellent progression opportunities, with links to several universities across Scotland and strong relationships with industry employers.

-Employment opportunities are widespread in the hospitality and catering industries with roles available in fine dining, hotels, restaurants, commercial catering and tourism.
-Future employment roles could include:
+Employment opportunities are widespread in the hospitality and catering industries, with roles available in settings such as fine dining, hotels, restaurants, commercial catering and tourism.

 North East Scotland College offers hundreds of courses each year, apply for one now.